Ishtiaq Ahmad (fiction writer)

-Ishtiaq Ahmad (اﺸﺘﻴﺎﻖ اﺤﻤﺩ in Urdu), (1941 – 17 November 2015) was a Pakistani fiction writer famous for his spy and detective novels in the Urdu language, particularly the Inspector Jamshaid series.
+Ishtiaq Ahmad (اﺸﺘﻴﺎﻖ اﺤﻤﺩ in Urdu), (1944 – 17 November 2015) was a Pakistani fiction writer famous for his spy and detective novels in the Urdu language, particularly the Inspector Jamshaid series.
 He was born in Karnal now in India.
-Then his family migrated to city Jhang in Pakistan He was influenced by the Urdu fiction writer Ibn-e-Safi.
+Then his family migrated to city Jhang in Pakistan.
+He started his career by writing short stories for children and then wrote his first novel in 1973.
+He is the author of the highest number of novels (his 773rd novel is published by Atlantis Publications in April 2011) by any author in any language throughout the world.